 Short Inca Trail: 2 Day Hike to Machu Picchu

-Completed in just two days, the Short Inca Trail to Machu Picchu is a hiking tour for travelers with an adventurous spirit who want to experience the wonder of the Inca Trail in less time.
-The breathtaking excursion wanders through beautifully lush cloud forests, near ancient archaeological sites such as Chachabamba and Wiñay Wayna, and right to the Sun Gate (Inti Punku), where you will have your first monumental view of Machu Picchu, on Day 1.
+The 2-day Short Inca Trail to Machu Picchu is a hiking tour designed for travelers who want to experience the wonder of the Inca Trail in a shorter timeframe.
+This route passes through cloud forests, important Inca archaeological sites, and scenic landscapes, including Chachabamba and Wiñay Wayna.
+Chachabamba served as an agricultural and ceremonial site, while Wiñay Wayna functioned as a residential and farming complex supporting travelers and pilgrims approaching Machu Picchu.
+The trek culminates at the Sun Gate (Inti Punku), the original entrance used by Inca pilgrims, where you will have your first view of Machu Picchu on the first day.

 Short Inca Trail 2 Days: Ultimate Machu Picchu Trekking Experience